SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/microservice-runtime.md

 - Tenant option in the microservice owner tenant
 - Platform application environment variables (MICROSERVICE_RUNTIME_TIMEZONE)

-The tenant option has higher priority, that means if the parameter is set in both places, the value from the tenant option is taken.
+The tenant option has higher priority, that means, if the parameter is set in both places, the value from the tenant option is taken.

 ##### Example